Google 4.6 ★★★★★

 Disney Vacation Club (DVC)

 Disney's timeshare vacation ownership program, launched in 1991 with the original Old Key West Resort.
 DVC operates as a points-based system where members purchase a deeded real estate interest at a "home resort" and receive annual vacation points to use at any DVC resort worldwide.
-There are currently 16+ DVC resorts across Walt Disney World, Disneyland, Aulani Hawaii, Hilton Head, and Vero Beach.
+DVC operates resorts across Walt Disney World, Disneyland, Aulani Hawaii, Hilton Head, and Vero Beach.

 E